 Frequently asked questions:

-— Socle du Monde 2021 – Welcome My Friends to the Show that Never Ends opens its doors to the Denmark’s largest biennale on June 12th 2021 and lasts all the way until October 31st 2021.
+— Socle du Monde 2021 – Welcome My Friends to the Show that Never Ends opened its doors to Denmark’s largest biennale on June 12th 2021 and lasts all the way until October 31st 2021.

 What is a ‘biennale’?